 If you have any questions about looking after your mobility equipment, please email us at email@example.com and we’ll be happy to help.

-It's vital that you get insurance for your child’s mobility equipment whether we provide it or you purchase it yourself.
+It's vital that you get insurance for your child’s mobility equipment.

 We will happily provide a list of mobility equipment insurance providers who can provide the right cover.
 Please email us at firstname.lastname@example.org or call our Children’s Services team on 0800 151 3350